cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/ec2/index.html.md

 NOTE: As of mid April, 2013 the AWS bootstrap is a moving target / too fragile to be useful.
 Expect revised and stable instructions in mid May.
 </td></tr></table>

+<table><tr><td>
+WARNING: BOSH AWS DESTROY will kill all S3 buckets, all instances, all everything in your AWS account.
+Do not use this command unless everything in your AWS account, including stuff that has nothing to do with Cloud Foundry, is expendable.
+</td></tr></table>

 ## <a id='intro'></a> Introduction ##

 Cloud Foundry provide tools to simplify the process for deploying an instance of Cloud Foundry to a variety for platforms, including Amazon Web Services.
 This guide will guide you through using BOSH and vmc to deploy Cloud Foundry to Amazon Web Services.